 Occasionally, I get a call from a client who is “in the bond business” and we talk a little shop.
 Those calls always seem to translate into sales as the rapport has been well-rehearsed.

-As difficult as small business is though, I am forever pleased to have muscled through the fear to rally enough courage to listen to my wife and grandfather and live for today and let tomorrow worry about itself.
+As difficult as small business is though, I am forever pleased to have muscled through the fear to rally enough courage to listen to my grandfather and live for today and let tomorrow worry about itself.
 Never once have I looked back and regretted my decision.
 I am a round peg in a round hole now and it feels great.
-The grass may not be greener but now it’s my lawn.
+The grass may not always be greener but now it’s my lawn.
 Every day, I still think about my rodeo ghost, listen for guidance, and occasionally search for his fancy silver rodeo belt buckle that he must have saved for me.